Skip to main contentSkip to navigation

 NAND transplant requires a 50% deposit.
 Donor drive cost is additional.
 All prices exclude tax & target drive.

-How We Recover Data from Electrically Damaged SSDs
+How Do We Recover Data from Electrically Damaged SSDs?

-The goal is to restore the original power delivery path so the native controller boots & decrypts your data through its own hardware encryption pipeline.
-We don't swap the controller; we fix the support circuitry around it.
+The goal is to restore the original power delivery path so the native controller boots & decrypts your data.
+We fix the support circuitry around the controller, not the controller itself.
+With clean power restored, the original controller initializes & decrypts the NAND through its hardware AES-256 encryption pipeline.

 1. 01